Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Gonorrhea

-Sexually active women at higher risk
+Sexually active people at higher risk

 Hepatitis C

-Women in this age group at higher risk
+Those in this age group at higher risk

 High cholesterol or triglycerides